- 24 Oct 2014

 Individual Experience of Positive and Negative Growth Is Asymmetric: Global Evidence from Subjective Well-being Data

-Executive Summary — Are individuals more sensitive to losses than gains in macroeconomic growth?
+Overview — Are individuals more sensitive to losses than gains in macroeconomic growth?
 The authors analyze subjective well-being data drawn from three large data sets to investigate whether economic downturns are associated with decreases in individual well-being that are significantly larger than increases in well-being from equivalent upswings.
 The authors argue that public policy discussions focusing on the benefits of economic growth often overlook and should consider the psychological toll that recessions may create.
 Key concepts include:

 - Individuals experience losses more acutely than gains in a macroeconomic setting.